Virtual Graphic Recording

 Virtual Graphic Recording captures conversations in text and images.
 Instead of 4-ft by 8-ft paper on the wall, the paper is 12×18 inches on a tabletop or a tablet screen.
 While the meeting is in progress, Graphic Recorder Martha McGinnis listens carefully to what’s said and uses her expert judgment as she chooses what to record.
-The result is an illustrated executive summary that people will actually look at later.
+The result is an illustrated executive summary that people will look at later and actually USE!
 Unlike minutes and slide decks, the colorful charts draw your attention in — into the content, into the meaning, into the emotion.
 The result is deeper impact and longer retention.
 Whether it happens in the meeting room or it’s virtual, the graphic record helps keep your meeting alive.

 High-fidelity graphic recording and listening mean that there are lots of words–some graphic recorders follow “the 50% rule”, reserving half the chart for images and lots of white space.
 We have a different philosophy: what’s being shared in the group matters, and each significant contribution should be captured, even if it makes a chart less beautiful.
 Your ideas are beautiful, and that matters most of all!

 Recent virtual charts have been particularly idea-heavy, with insightful content from some wonderful speakers!

 Some Virtual Graphic Recordings